The Strength of Baird

 We are also a member of the Securities Investor Protection Corporation (SIPC).
 In the unlikely event of our insolvency, securities in your account are protected up to $500,000, which includes a $250,000 limit for cash awaiting reinvestment in the event such assets are missing.
 Clients owning accounts at a failed institution in different capacities in addition to their individual capacity may be eligible for additional protection.
 Segregated customer assets will not be subject to claims against an insolvent firm’s bankruptcy estate.
 For more information, visit www.SIPC.org.

 Baird’s Insurance Policy in Excess of SIPC Limits

-For additional security, Baird offers coverage in excess of SIPC limits through an insurance policy purchased through Lloyd's of London.
-The Lloyd's policy has an aggregate coverage limit of $250 million for all claims of Baird customers eligible for distributions under SIPA.
+For additional security, we offer coverage in excess of SIPC limits through an insurance policy purchased through Lloyd's of London.
+The Lloyd's policy has an aggregate coverage limit of $250 million for all claims of Baird customers eligible for distributions.
 The policy has a sublimit of $1.9 million per customer for cash awaiting reinvestment.
-We believe Baird's excess SIPC coverage is adequate, however, there is no guarantee that the excess SIPC coverage will be sufficient to satisfy all claims in the unlikely event of Baird’s failure.
+Although there is no guarantee, we believe Baird's excess SIPC coverage will be sufficient to satisfy all claims in the unlikely event of our insolvency.

 Financial Institution Bond

-As additional protection, Baird has a Financial Institution Bond.
+As additional protection, we maintain a Financial Institution Bond.
 This is provided under a comprehensive Stockbrokers’ Blanket Bond.
 The Blanket Bond affords coverage against loss of securities due to fraud (including employee fraud), theft, mysterious disappearance, damage, destruction and forgery or alteration.